sergiocallegari/PyDSM/doc/source/linux-getting-started.rst

 installing (newer) versions of Numpy, Scipy, Matplotlib, Cython and CVXOPT.
 To this aim, you can either:

-* Download the source packages  from the PyPy_ repository, unpack them and launch  the ``setup.py`` script with command  ``install``.
+* Download the source packages  from the PyPi_ repository, unpack them and launch  the ``setup.py`` script with command  ``install``.
 It is advisable to use  the ``--user`` option with the  install command to make  a  personal  installation  that does  not  require  super-user